czross/visualization_desgin/README.md

 # visualization_desgin
 HW for UW INFO 474
+This is the first visualization assignment for INFO 474

+live site url: